 This project endeavors to advance Hepatitis B and Hepatitis C integration in primary care and implementation of the National Viral Hepatitis Action Plan 2017- 2020.

-NACHC is working with the CVS Health Foundation to integrate addiction medicine into primary care.
-“Innovative Approaches for Prescription Drug Abuse Management and Prevention” is a 12-month learning community designed to help health centers build capacity for providing integrated behavioral health services in communities with high incidence of substance use and abuse.
-There have been three cohorts.
+NACHC worked with the CVS Health Foundation to integrate addiction medicine into primary care.
+“Innovative Approaches for Prescription Drug Abuse Management and Prevention” was a 12-month learning community designed to help health centers build capacity for providing integrated behavioral health services in communities with high incidence of substance use and abuse.
+There were three cohorts.